-What Qualities Does a Good Personal Assistant Carer Have?
+What Qualities Does a Good PA Have?

-Saying that, every personal assistant carer should be:
+Saying that, every PA should be:

-Honest Look for someone who you trust never to take advantage of you or your loved one.
+Look for someone who you trust never to take advantage of you or your loved one.
 A good personal assistant carer must be honest to a fault, as they’ll often be working with people with declining physical or mental faculties.

-Respectful Age doesn’t equal stupidity, and you need someone who understands that.
+Age doesn’t equal stupidity, and you need someone who understands that.
 Treating others with respect and dignity is a fundamental quality all carers must have.

-Patient Older people may take longer to complete tasks, may be forgetful or may have moments of rudeness.
+Older people may take longer to complete tasks, may be forgetful or may have moments of rudeness.
 Any personal assistant carer has to understand that, and have the patience to take those moments in their stride.

-Adaptable However experienced they are, it’s important they recognise that no two situations are identical.
+However experienced they are, it’s important they recognise that no two situations are identical.
 You don’t want your loved one to be treated like a number.
 Instead any personal assistant carer needs to be able to adapt to the specific and individual needs of those they care for.